Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ =

 where $\phi$ is the azimuthal emission angle of the particle, $v_n$ characterizes the strength of the $n$-th harmonic flow, and $\psin$ is the flow (symmetry) plane angle.
 Flow coefficients $v_{1}$, $v_{2}$, and $v_{3}$ are often referred to as ``directed", ``elliptic", and ``triangular" flow, respectively.

-The reaction plane angle $\psirp$ is defined by the direction of the impact parameter vector.
+The reaction plane angle $\psirp$ is defined as a plane spanned by the impact parameter vector and the beam axis.
 Using $\psirp$ in place of $\psin$ in the decomposition Eq.~\ref{eq:anisotropy} for all harmonics, corresponds to the flow ($v_n$) definition in the reaction-plane anisotropic flow picture.
 While this picture is well defined theoretically, in practice it is not very useful, as the reaction-plane angle can not be measured experimentally.
-In most cases, the flow itself (e.g.,~anisotropic particle distribution) is used to determine the flow-symmetry planes $\Psi_n$ as those corresponding to the maximum amplitude of a given harmonic.
+In most cases, the flow itself (e.g.,~anisotropic particle distribution) is used to determine the flow-symmetry planes $\Psi_n$ as those corresponding to the maximum amplitude of a given harmonic~\cite{Voloshin:2008dg}.
 Due to the initial-state geometry fluctuations, flow planes $\psin$ in general do not coincide with the reaction plane~\cite{Alver:2010gr}.
-In this so-called participant picture of flow, the flow development is determined by the initial geometry of the system, including fluctuations caused by the probabilistic character of the interactions of nucleons inside the colliding nuclei.
+In this so-called participant picture of flow, the flow development is primarily driven by the initial geometry of the system, including fluctuations caused by the probabilistic character of the interactions of nucleons inside the colliding nuclei.
 The participant-plane description is meaningful only if the flow angles depend relatively weakly on the particle rapidity and, more generally, on the particle transverse momentum ($p_\mathrm{T}$) as well as particle type.
-Otherwise, the Fourier decomposition in Eq.~\ref{eq:anisotropy} becomes impractical.
+Otherwise, the Fourier decomposition in Eq.~\ref{eq:anisotropy} is not practically useful.

-The study of the flow-plane angle $\psin$, along with its fluctuations and correlations across rapidity, is of particular interest.
-Equally important are similar measurements of the flow coefficients $v_n$.
-These quantities are determined by fluctuations in the initial matter distribution.
-Consequently, they provide insights into various aspects of nuclear interactions, such as baryon stopping, shadowing, and sub-nucleon structure.
-Such fluctuations or variations of the flow plane with rapidity are referred to as longitudinal flow-plane decorrelations.
+The study of the flow-plane angle $\psin$ variation in longitudinal direction, along with its fluctuations and correlations in $\eta$, is of particular interest.
+Together with similar measurements of the flow coefficients $v_n$ they provide insights into various aspects of nuclear interactions, such as baryon stopping, shadowing, and sub-nucleon structure.